POTOSI 1kg @ $60/kg

-Forward purchased 2 x 24kg box of Las Margaritas, Natural Pacamara XO
+Forward has purchased 2 x 24kg boxes of Las Margaritas, Natural Pacamara XO.

-Owned by siblings, Rigoberto and Luis Eduardo Herrera, who come from a long standing coffee producing family.
-They are now third generation coffee producers, with their grandparents starting in coffee in 1945 right here at Potosi farm.
-After Juan Antonio Herrera and his wife Blanca Ligia Correa purchased the land, with existing Typica plants, they added three more cultivars, Red Bourbon, Yellow Bourbon and Caturra, and here, Cafe Granja La Esperanza began.
+Potosi is owned by siblings, Rigoberto and Luis Eduardo Herrera, third-generation coffee producers, who come from a long-standing coffee-producing family.
+Their grandparents started their careers in coffee in 1945 at Potosi farm.
+After Juan Antonio Herrera and his wife Blanca Ligia Correa purchased the land with existing Typica plants, they added three more cultivars: Red Bourbon, Yellow Bourbon, and Caturra.
+It was then that Cafe Granja La Esperanza began.

-When Rigoberto and Luis took over the family operation in the late 90's, they took the labour intensive job of pivoting the farms to organic production.
+When Rigoberto and Luis took over the family operation in the late '90s, they took on the labor-intensive job of pivoting the farms to organic production.
 Shortly after taking over, they purchased the land that is now Finca La Esperanza and expanded their organic coffee production.

 They've done major renovations to the farms during the past 30 years of ownership and management, planting new, exotic varieties throughout the 52 producing hectares of Potosi Farm.
-Here they're producing classic Colombian varieties like Caturra, Colombia, Tabi and they have beautiful exotics such as Geisha, Sidra, San Juan, Mandela, SL28 and more.
+At Potosi, they produce classic Colombian varieties like Caturra, Colombia, and Tabi.
+As well as beautiful exotics such as Geisha, Sidra, San Juan, Mandela, SL28 and more.

-On top of industry leading farm practices, they're also innovating the world of coffee processing, constantly exploring new techniques and processes to bring their coffees to a whole other level.
+On top of industry-leading farm practices, they're also innovating the world of coffee processing, consistently exploring new techniques and processes to bring their coffees to a whole other level.

-Tabi was harvest in January of 2020 for the first time at Potosi farm and planted just three years ago.
-Tabi is a Variety developed by Cenicafe, the research lab of the federation of Coffee growers in Colombia around the year 2000 with some crossing (breeding) studies between Timor hybrid, Bourbon and Typica.
+Tabi was harvested in January of 2020 for the first time at Potosi farm and planted just three years ago.
+Tabi is a Variety developed by Cenicafe, the research lab of the Federation of Coffee Growers in Colombia around the year 2000, with some cross (breeding) studies between Timor hybrid, Bourbon, and Typica.
 The word Tabi means “good ” in Guambiano (indigenous Colombian) dialect.

-Granja la Esperanza has coined a process known as XO for its luxurious and dense body that comes through the processing.
-Whole cherry is fermented for 168 hours in a special tank and then is dried in a controlled manner using mechanical silos for 48 hours, prior to finishing the drying for 7 days in covered raised beds.
+Granja la Esperanza has coined a process known as XO for its luxurious and dense body that comes through processing.
+The whole cherry is fermented for 168 hours in a special tank and then dried in a controlled manner using mechanical silos for 48 hours, prior to finishing the drying for 7 days in covered raised beds.